Szybet/Yatchy/3D/cases/JLC3D.md

 - Top cover is not possible, as it's metal, obviously
 - Motor place needed to be dremelled to fit the motor, so needs more adjusting if anyone plans to order it (as nothing will bend even a little)
 - The only case where a deformation hurts the most, luckly it fitted for me
+- Wifi signal is 30% worse, so still perfectly usable

 **SLA 8001 Resin transparent:**
 - It looks the best, it's perfect quality